douniabb/qp-xapp-dummy/README.txt

 	      4. inp = Read 11 samples of cellid from “liveUE”
 	      5. train(data,cid,i) -> VAR model generated for each cid
 	      6. Forecast the time series (inp) using the saved model for the next nobs samples -> forecast(inp,mcid,nobs)
+	      7. Validation of the predictions with RMSE error.

 qptrain_VAR.py - train(db,cid,i)